zachSykes/ass-0-operationsOn2numbers/README.md

 - create abstract base class (OperatorFor2numbers) that contain some common attribute and methods that implement an interface (Has2numbers),
 - create child class (MultiplyOperatorFor2numbers) that extend an abstract base (OperatorFor2numbers) and implement an interface (oop.Multiply)
 - polymorphism, users of implementations of an interface to view them via interface (MainEntry4oop.main)
+- using ObjectAid UML plugin to create dynamic(diagram will auto update when you change a class in it) UML diagrams (class diagram)

 ## Setup dependencies
 Make sure on your machine, you have;